Undergraduate Admissions FAQs

 SFS encourages students to delve deeply into their major area of interest, and therefore allows students to choose only one major area of study.
-Although SFS does not offer minors, SFS does offer interdisciplinary certificate programs, which allow students to build expertise on a particular subject or geographic area of the world.
+The SFS offers both minors in foreign language and interdisciplinary certificate programs, which allow students to build expertise on a particular subject or geographic area of the world.

 Where do SFS undergraduates go after school?

 In recent years, about half of graduating SFS undergraduates have gone directly into business, most commonly into careers in finance or consulting.
 About a quarter have gone directly to graduate school, most commonly law school, but also into top graduate programs in government, economics and history.
 And about a quarter have gone into non-profit, military or government service.
 Our alumni have served as ambassadors, CEOs, judges, bankers, prime ministers, heads of states, and presidents.